lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 }
 ```

-Notice this method takes an paramer `event`.
+Notice this method takes an `event` parameter.
 By default the Stimulus actions call the method with an `event` object passed as argument (like the [good old `addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).

 In this method, you will have to:
 - Check the status of the "Check All" checkbox clicked.